 The Honorable Cliff Stearns, B.A.
 '63

-Cliff Stearns is a senior advisor based in APCO Worldwide’s Washington, D.C., office and serves as a member of APCO’s International Advisory Council.
+Cliff Stearns is a executive director based in APCO Worldwide’s Washington, D.C., office and serves as a member of APCO’s International Advisory Council.
 He is a former U.S. congressman for Florida’s 6th district, where he gained extensive experience in telecommunications, technology, cybersecurity and international trade during his 24 years of service.

 During his tenure, Congressman Stearns served as chair of the Oversight and Investigations Subcommittee, as the Republican leader on the Communications, Technology and Internet Subcommittee and was chairman of the Subcommittee on Commerce, Manufacturing and Trade where he enacted consumer privacy and data security legislation.
 Congressman Stearns was a member of the Committee on Energy and Commerce and a member of the Veterans’ Affairs Committee where he advocated for increased funding for the VA and improved long-term care for veterans.
 As chairman of the Transatlantic Dialogue for the European Union, he was appointed primary liaison between the U.S. House of Representatives and elected members of the European Parliament.